 |You've been issued a new grade after a review of marking||If you've been issued a new grade, you don't need to do anything - we'll send your results to UCAS within 24 hours of your grade being issued and they will update your application.|

 Clearing is a UCAS service that matches students to courses that still have places available.
-It runs from mid-July until September and is a real option if you didn’t apply for university, or if you want to go but didn’t get the grades you needed.
+It's a real option if you didn’t apply for university, or if you want to go but didn’t get the grades you needed.

 For more information on whether you can apply through clearing, speak to your careers advisor or visit the UCAS website.

 Lists of courses with places available are published on the UCAS website and in national newspapers after results day.
 Not all universities, colleges or courses have vacancies in clearing, but you don’t have to stick with the subjects you originally applied for – you may find something you are better suited to or that you are more interested in.

 For more information on the clearing process, check out the UCAS website.